Franz Joseph I: Legacy

 Franz Josef Land in the Russian Arctic was named in his honour in 1873 by the Austro-Hungarian North Pole expedition which first reported finding it.
 The Franz Josef Glacier in New Zealand's South Island also bears his name.

 Franz Joseph founded in 1872 the Franz Joseph University (Hungarian: Ferenc József Tudományegyetem, Romanian: Universitatea Francisc Iosif) in the city of Cluj-Napoca (at that time a part of Austria-Hungary under the name of Kolozsvár).
 The university was moved to Szeged after Cluj became a part of Romania, becoming the University of Szeged.

 In certain areas, celebrations are still being held in remembrance of Franz Joseph's birthday.
 The Mitteleuropean People's Festival takes place every year around 18 August, and is a "spontaneous, traditional and brotherly meeting among peoples of the Central-European Countries".
 The event includes ceremonies, meetings, music, songs, dances, wine and food tasting, and traditional costumes and folklore from Mitteleuropa.

+Franz Joseph was for some time present on the Polish Żywiec Zdrój bottled water labels, before being eventually removed in favor of the Abrahamów ridge.